 This experiment provides some insight into how plastic is formed.
 This biodegradable milk plastic is a polymer, like most plastics.
 “For instance,” Dr. Ryan told Reader’s Digest, “‘PVC’ stands for polyvinyl chloride.”
 Whether or not your kid is fascinated by the science, though, they’ll love the fun, whimsical part of it.
 Rinse the “plastic” substance, give it several minutes to cool down, dab it with a paper towel to soak up excess liquid, and then it’ll be “a blob or clump, a polymer of caseins,” Dr. Ryan says.
 “It’s gonna be malleable—you can smush it.”

 And there’s more!
 Then, once it’s dried (which usually takes a few days), it’ll hold its shape, just like plastic you’re familiar with.
 So your little scientist can sculpt it to their heart’s content to make a lasting craft.
 Dr. Ryan helped her own kids make an Earth shape by making two batches of plastic: one with blue food coloring and another, with the recipe cut in half, with green.
-Find out these brilliant ways other countries are replacing plastic.

 Make dirt cup treats